ZonyLaw/TradePro/README.md

-### conda env
+## conda env

+ - Using Python 3.11, as it aligns with the requirements of PostgreSQL.
-working env is myenv311 and myenv311test
+ - Use conda env, myenv311 and myenv311test.

-### task

-need to find ways to store the results and records